A Russian Fan's Perspective On A Most Unusual Gold Medal Ceremony In Pyeongchang

 When asked about the restrictions on Russian athletes in the broader sense, Kim said, "It's our pain now."

-"I think there is some strange things [that] happened in these Olympic Games," she added.
-The "I think that guilty persons should be punished, but people who are not evidently guilty – it's not fair.
-They are working hard all their life."

 After passing what Olympics officials had said would be intense scrutiny, 168 Russian athletes were allowed to compete in Pyeongchang.
-But before the games were over, two of those athletes were disqualified due to failed doping tests; one of them lost a bronze medal.
+But before the games were over, two of those athletes were disqualified because of failed doping tests; one of them lost a bronze medal.

-Among Russian fans, Kim has a rather unique perspective: She's been living in South Korea for years, and she had long been hoping that the Winter Olympics would come to the country.
-She even admits to being upset when the 2014 Games went to Sochi rather than to Pyeongchang.
+Among Russian fans, Kim has a rather unique perspective: She has been living in South Korea for years, and she had long been hoping that the Winter Olympics would come to the country.
+She even admits to being upset when the 2014 Games went to Sochi, Russia, rather than to Pyeongchang.

 When Pyeongchang finally succeeded in its third bid to host the Olympics, Kim had been excited to see Russians come to Korea and compete for gold.
 But the doping scandal that hit the country's sports program after the Sochi Games lingered — and in December, the International Olympic Committee suspended the Russian Olympic Committee.
 Many Russian athletes weren't allowed to come to South Korea, including stars from its biathlon team — one of Kim's favorite Olympic sports.